-Starbucks CEO Steps Down
+Starbucks CEO Will Step Down

 Schultz appears to have an unprecedented arrangement with Starbucks when it comes to his salary.
 Last time he stepped down as CEO, Schultz continued to receive pay equal to the current CEO.
 Documents later revealed that the board had agreed to pay him at least as much as they paid the CEO that replaced him.
 Although there’s no way of knowing if that will be the case this time, industry insiders say that although taking a pay cut would send the right message to shareholders, Schultz is expected to continue receiving the company’s largest paycheck.
 Current COO Kevin Johnson will take over as CEO when Schultz steps down on April 2.

 Schultz has transformed his coffee company and with it, the social landscape.
 By staying on as executive chairman and likely not taking much if any of a paycut, Schultz will continue to reign as the coffee king.
-Targeting the high end market–the strategy that brought Starbucks to the top–is the area he will continue to focus on in his new, specified role at the company.
+Targeting the high-end market–the strategy that brought Starbucks to the top–is the area he will continue to focus on in his new, specified role at the company.
 With this move, Starbucks wants to continue their aggressive dominance in the coffee market.

 [Featured Image by Stephen Chernin/Getty Images]